You are currently viewing Headshot Styles: Environmental vs Studio

 Studio Style vs Environmental Headshot Styles Which is Better?

 In conclusion, both studio-style and environmental headshots have their own unique benefits and can be used for a variety of purposes.
-Studio-style headshots provide a clean and professional look, while environmental headshots provide a more relaxed and personal feel.
+Studio-style headshots provide a clean and professional look, while environmental headshots provide a more relaxed and personable feel.

 Jason Guy